-Speaking of confidence, Reed-Clark says it’s important to keep things in perspective if you make the ask and don’t get what you want — a very likely outcome for women and workers of color, and something #girlboss-inspired Instagram posts often fail to point out.
+Speaking of confidence, Reed-Clark says it’s important to keep things in perspective if you make the ask and don’t get what you want — a very likely outcome for women and workers of colour, and something #girlboss-inspired Instagram posts often fail to point out.
 “If you hear the word ‘no,’ please don't think that number defines your worth,” she says.
 “It really doesn't.”

 But if you do get rejected, make sure you have a backup plan.
 Ask your employer what needs to happen in order for you to reach your desired salary.
 What specific skills or milestones will you need to achieve?
 Get it in writing and start building the case for yourself during your next performance review.

 “If we don't acknowledge that there’s massive gender and racial bias in the workplace, then we're doing ourselves a disservice,” Reed-Clark points out.
 Women face a social penalty when they negotiate — they are essentially viewed as aggressive and unlikeable just for asking — which can have an adverse effect on their ability to move up the ladder.
 And a 2018 study found that when Black workers negotiate, they actually receive lower starting salaries.
-Employers don’t expect women and workers of color to be assertive, so when they are, they’re punished for it, researchers say.
+Employers don’t expect women and workers of colour to be assertive, so when they are, they’re punished for it, researchers say.